-Mistymoon Trail is a 6 mile heavily trafficked point-to-point trail located near Manderson, Wyoming that features a lake and is rated as moderate.
-The trail is primarily used for hiking, fly fishing, and horses and is accessible from June until September.
+Mistymoon Trail is a 12.5 mile heavily trafficked out and back trail located near Manderson, Wyoming that features a lake and is rated as moderate.
+The trail is primarily used for hiking, fly fishing, and horses and is best used from June until September.
 Horses are also able to use this trail.

 This 6 mile trail begins on the East side of West Ten Sleep Lake and follows the West Ten Sleep Creek through forest and meadows that lead to Lakes Helen, Marion, and Mistymoon Lake.
 Most of this trail is moderate in difficulty, and gently leads to higher elevation.
 The Mistymoon Trailhead (Big Horn National Forrest trail #063) begins at West Ten Sleep Lake and follows Ten Sleep Creek north to Lake Helen, Lake Marion, and finally to Mistymoon Lake.There are wildflowers, Deer, Elk, Marmots among others.
 Mistymoon lake is an alpine lake that has few trees around it.
 Upon arriving at Mistymoon Lake, the Mistymoon Trail (#063) intersects with the Solitude Loop Trail (#038).
 Following trail #038 west from this junction will lead you toward the place where most people begin the summit of Cloud Peak.